Zenith2956/WireBattle/README.md

 # WireBattle

-🃏 Bataille — “Wireframe evolution”
+🃏 Battle — “Wireframe evolution”

-deck of 13x4 cards = 54 Cards
+deck of 13×4 cards = 54 Cards

-2 — Croquis rapide
+2 — Quick sketch
 A simple drawing to present the idea.

-3 — Découpage de la page
+3 — Page breakdown
-we separate the Up/Middle/Down.
+We separate the Top/Middle/Bottom.

-4 — Placement des blocs
+4 — Block placement
-On met le menu, le texte, l’image, etc.
+We place the menu, text, image, etc.

-5 — Ajout des colonnes
+5 — Adding columns
-Mise en place d’une structure plus organisée.
+Setting up a more organized structure.

-6 — Ajout des boutons et liens
+6 — Adding buttons and links
-On montre où l’utilisateur peut cliquer.
+We show where the user can click.

-7 — Mise en place des images fictives
+7 — Adding placeholder images
-Cases grises pour représenter des photos.
+Grey boxes to represent photos.

-8 — Texte simple et titres
+8 — Simple text and headings
-On met de vrais titres et du faux texte.
+We add real titles and placeholder text.

-9 — Organisation des informations
+9 — Information organization
-Tout est mieux rangé et plus clair.
+Everything is better arranged and clearer.

-10 — Version téléphone (responsive)
+10 — Mobile version (responsive)
-On adapte la page pour les petits écrans.
+We adapt the page for small screens.

-Valet — Alignements et espacements propres
+Jack — Clean alignments and spacing
-Le wireframe devient plus propre et lisible.
+The wireframe becomes cleaner and more readable.

-Dame — Chemin du clic (parcours simple)
+Queen — Click path (simple flow)
-On montre comment l’utilisateur se déplace entre les pages.
+We show how the user navigates between pages.

-Roi — Maquette réaliste
+King — Realistic mockup
-Les images sont placés et les textes rédigés.
+Images are placed and the texts are written.

-Ace — Prototype simple
+Ace — Simple prototype
-On peut cliquer et tester comme si c’était une vraie app.
+You can click and test it as if it were a real app.